morgantom93/TreshnaKPI/README.txt

+Any sensitive information within the code and README has been replaced with "###"

 README file for KPI scripts and running Grafana Written by Tom Morgan - 28-05-2019
 I can be contacted at morgan.tom93@gmail.com if there are any questions.
 I have commented the code so it should be easy to read.